Anvar Chamkin

 Project "Future Devise of Power"

-5. Anvar Chamkin, "Structure of power: autocracies are dangerous, democracies are unreliable and its future".
+5. Anvar Chamkin, "Power: autocracies are dangerous, democracies are unreliable and its future".
 2025, A5, p.
 265.

 Anvar Chamkin

-The structure of power: autocracies are dangerous, democracies are unreliable, and its future / 2025.
+Power: autocracies are dangerous, democracies are unreliable, and its future / 2025.
 Page 265.

 Author: Anvar Chamkin